This page lists questions 31 to 40 of the European Medicines Agency's questions and answers on presubmission guidance.

 Restart of the clock.

-* Target dates for the submission of the responses are published on the EMA Website CHMP meeting
+* Target dates for the submission of the responses are published on the CHMP Meetings.

 After receipt of the responses, the CHMP will adopt a timetable for the evaluation of the responses.
 In general the following timetable will apply: